Chingu-cohorts/voyage-wiki-chgmgt/SitGuide-Issues-Requests.md

 Issue Type and Priority labels are to be assigned by whoever creates the issue.
 Status and Scope labels are maintained by the Development Team.

 # Examples
-The best source of examples for how issues are to be defined and labeled is the [PMRoK Issue Log](https://github.com/Chingu-cohorts/pmrok/issues).
+The best source of examples for how issues are to be defined and labeled is the [Issue Log](https://github.com/Chingu-cohorts/voyage-wiki/issues).